Led-adel-pilot/CogniGuide/event-tracking-report.md

 ### components\Generator.tsx

 - **generation_submitted**: Fired when the user clicks the button to generate a mind map or flashcards.
-- **upgrade_clicked**: Fired when the user clicks the 'Upgrade Plan' button after receiving an 'insufficient credits' error.
+- **upgrade_clicked**: Fired when the user clicks the 'Upload your Plan' button after receiving an 'insufficient credits' error.
 - **generation_mode_changed**: Fired when the user switches between 'Mind Map' and 'Flashcards' generation modes.

 ### components\MindMapModal.tsx